HR-FEC-Titan/FEC-Atelier/README.md

 # FEC-Atelier
-A simple express app that simulates an ecommerse website displaying overview information, related products, and ratings&reviews of the current product.
+A simple express app that simulates an ecommerce website displaying overview information, related products, and ratings&reviews of the current product.

 ## Description